-However, SEBI allows fund houses an extra 30 basis points (0.30%) in expense ratio over and above the mentioned maximum limits for selling in beyond top 30 cities if 30% or more of new inflows come from beyond the top 30 cities.
+However, SEBI allows fund houses an extra of 30 basis points (0.30%) in expense ratio over and above the mentioned maximum limits for selling in beyond top 30 cities, only if 30% or more of new inflows come from beyond the top 30 cities.
 This is done to widen the penetration of the mutual funds in tier 2 and tier 3 cities.

 Expense Ratio of Index Funds, ETFs, and Fund of Funds (FoFs)

 Exchange Traded Funds (ETFs): ETF is a type of fund which passively invests in stocks, bonds or commodities, usually tracking an Index like the Nifty 50 or the Nasdaq 100 (for instance, Motilal Oswal Nasdaq 100).
-An ETF is traded on stock exchanges similar to stocks and you need a demat and trading account to invest in it.
+An ETF is traded on stock exchanges just like stocks.
+One must have a Demat and trading account to invest in it.
 In case of an ordinary mutual fund, you can directly buy units from the fund house, without going to a stock exchange.
 An ETF is a passive instrument (not actively managed) and hence, tends to feature a significantly lower expense ratio as compared to mutual funds.

 Expense Ratio of Direct vs Regular Mutual Fund Schemes

-Thus, direct mutual fund plans have a lower expense ratio that the regular mutual fund schemes.
+Thus, direct mutual fund plans have a lower expense ratio than that of the regular mutual fund schemes.